 Orientations to the Centers-Each center offers orientation sessions, which give students an overview of services and offer hands-on practice in using computers.
 In order that all students get an opportunity to work on the computers, classes of 24 or more students should be divided in half and scheduled for separate orientations.
 Center directors are also available to visit classes and tell students about the services.
-Instructors should call the center one to two weeks in advance to schedule orientations or a class visit.
+Instructors should call the center one or two weeks in advance to schedule orientations or a class visit.

 Computer Use-Each center is equipped with computers that have Microsoft Word, Excel, and other Microsoft products.
-(The Learning Center on the Roane County campus also has Macintosh computers.)
 Center staff members provide free basic computer instruction.
 It is not necessary to make an appointment to use a computer.
 The centers also provide Campus Pipeline and Web access.